infinite-table/infinite-react/www/pages/blog/2023/01/26/filtering-data-with-infinite-table-for-react.page.md

 ## Defining Filter Types and Custom Filter Editors

-Currently there are two filter types available in Infinite Table:
+Currently there are 2 filter types available in Infinite Table:

  - `string`
  - `number`